dburgener/cascade/doc/TE.md

 resource foo {}
 ```

+## Traits

+A trait block defines a collection of functions that children must implement.
+It may also provide default implementations of those functions for children to
+derive.

 ## Comments

 Comments are a way for a policy author to provide explanatory notes for human